 Those jewel cases would pile up on your desk or bookshelf.
 If you ever wanted to declutter your space, you’d have to cart them off to a second-hand record store, where you’d likely get a dollar or two for the album that originally cost you $16 to purchase.

 Now, subscription services allow you to access just about any song by anyone in the world at the touch of a button.
 And while you don’t own the music, you also don’t have to deal with the hassle of getting rid of it when you no longer want it.

 Decluttering is not the only pain point that subscriptions address.
 Subscribers noted a lot of other benefits to the access-over-ownership model.

 Forty-one percent of consumers cited convenience as a major benefit.
 Thirty-three percent mentioned the savings associated with subscriptions as a benefit, while 32 percent said they appreciated the access to benefits exclusive to members.
 The ability to upgrade and access the latest and greatest products was a driver for consumers as well, according to 30 percent of respondents.

 Most Adults Already Have Subscriptions

 The good news for those looking to start their own subscription program is that most consumers are already very comfortable with the concept of a subscription service.
-Seventy-one percent of adults already have a subscription of some kind, which is up from 53 percent just five years ago.
+Seventy-one percent of adults already have a subscription of some kind, which is up from 53 percent just six years ago.